Stuck in a Bad Solar Deal?

 Contract Review

-Review the agreement, financing structure, and cancellation terms.
+Review the agreement, financing structure, billing terms, and other key parts of the solar deal.

 Situation Assessment